kodekloudhub/golang/docs/02-data-types-and-variables/04-data-types-and-variables.md

 1.  <details>
     <summary>Which of the following methods is used to take input from user?</summary>

-    Note that these answers may be in a different order each time you load the lab.

     1. `fmt.Scanf`
     1. `fmt.Printf`
     1. `fmt.Scan`